EAX3010/eax3010/README.md

 At the end of the day, a great programmer knows that the language doesn’t matter that much.
 It’s all about the logic, the design, and solving problems—just with a little different syntax.

+"I’m always eager to learn more, and right now, I’m diving deep into system design and experimenting with different architectures to enhance my ability to build scalable and efficient systems.
+I’m testing these patterns with my e-commerce microservices project, which, by the end of development, will be production-ready."

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abdallah-khaled-97294822a/)
 [![Email](https://img.shields.io/badge/Email-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:abdallah3010@hotmail.com)